julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 **Folklore Note:** Amazonian warriors marked their faces with achiote before battle or ceremony.
 The red wasn't for beauty — it was for **fire**, **bloodline**, and **boldness**.

+## Final Words: Grow What Remembers You

+Some herbs were never meant for windowsills.
+They grow best in shadowed corners, near stones or running water, where stories collect like dew.

+These are the plants that wake when called — not with commands, but with respect.

+Plant them not just in soil, but in your practice.
+And if they answer, listen carefully.

+The most powerful allies often arrive in bitter leaves.

 ---

-## Final Words: Not All Magic Smells Sweet

-These herbs weren’t grown for decoration — they were grown because they worked.
-They healed the gut, shielded the heart, cleared the dead, and brought visions that saved lives.

-Want to use them?
-Learn their stories first.
-They don’t like to be rushed or reduced.
-These are plants with teeth and memory.

-Grow with respect.
-Gather with care.
-And if you light a fire with them — listen closely.
-The old ways don’t shout.
-But they never stopped speaking.